-3. 13 percent of the US population eats pizza every day.
+3. Thirteen percent of the US population eats pizza each day.

-Americans eat so much pizza that 1 in 8 people eats pizza on any given day.
+Americans eat so much pizza that more than 1 in 8 Americans eat pizza on any given day.
 With a population of 318.9 million, that’s a lot of people eating a lot of pie.
-According to statistics from the US Department of Agriculture, men consume more pizza on average than women–particularly younger men (between the ages of 2 and 39).
+According to statistics from the US Department of Agriculture, men consume more pizza on average than women–particularly younger men.
 Yet although more than a quarter of boys aged 6 and 19 eat pizza on a daily basis, girls between the ages of 6 and 19 eat more pizza than boys or men in any age category.
 Preteens of all genders eat more pizza than everyone else, consuming two times the national average.
 Yet Americans in every age group consume pizza on a regular basis.

 4. There were 73,097 pizza restaurants in the US in 2014.